Workiva/over_react/doc/wrapping_js_components.md

 ### Adding Prop Typings

-Next, create the props mixin for your component.
+Next, you'll want to create the props mixin for your component.
 In its simplest form, this props mixin is purely to add type safety when using the component in Dart.
 In other words, in simple cases, you're just adding a property to the props mixin that lines up with a prop on the JS side, and [react-dart][react-dart] will handle converting that data from Dart to JavaScript.
+However, more advanced cases require specific implementations to be handled correctly.

-However, there are special cases that require processing the data more manually.
-These are cases that can cause runtime errors if not handled correctly.
+This section will give a basic example of what writing this mixin looks like and then give more examples of specific type conversions.

 #### Props Conversion Example